selfrefactor/rambda/README.md

 - Rambda's **reverse** modifies the array, instead of returning reversed copy of it.

+- Rambda's **startsWith/endsWith** work only with strings, instead with array and strings.

 > If you need more **Ramda** methods in **Rambda**, you may either submit a `PR` or check the extended version of **Rambda** - [Rambdax](https://github.com/selfrefactor/rambdax)

 ## API